iarna/babel-autonode/README.md

 that made it not care, but I'm probably not going to be motivated to write it myself.

+### FRONTEND

+The way the loader works is node specific and not appropriate for the frontend.
+I would be open to patches to make this more frontend friendly.

 ### Installing by hand:

 The above is the equivalent of: